pcardotatgit/lab_simulator-001/README.md

 	python app.py

-For windows users you can type the letter b :
+For windows users you can type :

-	b

-which runs a windows batch file which start the simulator
+	**b**.
+This is a bat file which start the simulator

 At this point you should see the flask application starting into the console and then your browser must open on the Lab Portal page.

 This web server listens to port 4000.
-At anytime you can open the index page at http[://]localhost:4000.
+At anytime you can open the index page at **http[://]localhost:4000**.